liuzhousi/FPGC4/README.md

 VRAM32 is the 32 bit wide dual port dual clock video RAM used by the CPU and the GPU.
 It contains the pattern table and palette table for the GPU.
 It is implemented using internal SRAM/Block RAM.

 ##### VRAM8
 VRAM8 is the 8 bit wide dual port dual clock video RAM used by the CPU and the GPU.
-It contains the background tile table and background color table for the GPU.
+It contains the background tile table, background color table, window tile table and window color table for the GPU.
 It is implemented using internal SRAM/Block RAM.
-Currently there are no tables for sprites or registers (for things like scrolling or flipping), because these are not implemented yet in the FSX2.
+The final two addresses are the horizontal tile offset and horizontal pixel offset for scrolling.

 ##### I/O
 Currently there are three I/O devices that can be accessed by the MU.
 (Note: all three still have yet to be implemented)

 ###### NESpad
-TODO reimplement this.
 A NES/SNES controller reader.
 Tested on both NES and SNES controllers.
 All button pressed states are written to a 16 bit register, and is readable from the memory map.
 The button values are stored on the right side of the 32 bit word.

 ###### PS/2 Keyboard
-TODO reimplement this.
 A PS/2 Keyboard reader.
 Reads 79 buttons from the keyboard.
 The pressed states are readable from three adjacent addresses on the memory map.

 ###### GPIO